Noah77707/Pokedex/README.txt

 Just get the pokedex working on the raspberry pi.

 Future Plans:
-A catch log
 Maps for all the regions
-Having pokemon show what route they are on in the regional maps and whatever comes to mind later
+Having pokemon show what route they are on in the regional maps A move dex, showing their power, accuracy, special conditions, and flavor text

 How to Download/Run:
 Download Python from https://www.python.org/downloads/